 Demand for water is expected to continue to increase globally, driven by rising populations and economic development.
 With rain patterns also changing due to extreme weather events, the stability of water supplies is likely to become a more pressing social concern with every passing year.
-Forecasts suggest that the world will face a 40% shortfall in water supplies by 2030, and extreme weather events, natural disasters, water crises and other water-related risks rank highly in the annual Global Risks Report issued by the World Economic Forum.
+Forecasts suggest that the world will face a 40% shortfall in water supplies by 2030, and "Extreme weather events," "Human-made environmental damage," and "Natural resource crises" and other water-related risks are ranked highly in the annual Global Risks Report issued by the World Economic Forum.
+For example, "Natural resource crises" include serious risks related to water, such as the depletion of water resources.
 "Clean Water and Sanitation" is also one of the Sustainable Development Goals (SDGs) adopted by the United Nations in 2015.
-The 1.5° C Special Report released by the Intergovernmental Panel on Climate Change (IPCC) in 2018 reported that risks and effects from extreme weather events, such as heavy rain and drought, would increase if temperatures rose by 1.5°C, and that such risks and effects would be even more severe and become widespread if temperatures rose by 2°C. Water resource management to mitigate water shortages, flooding and many other challenges is a key factor in promoting sustainable development.
+The 1.5°C Special Report released by the Intergovernmental Panel on Climate Change (IPCC) in 2018 reported that risks and effects from extreme weather events, such as heavy rain and drought, would increase if temperatures rose by 1.5°C, and that such risks and effects would be even more severe and become widespread if temperatures rose by 2°C. Water resource management to mitigate water shortages, flooding, and many other challenges is a key factor in promoting sustainable development.